heywillmosley/thenewhuman/wp-content/plugins/wordpress-seo/readme.txt

 ### Yoast SEO: the #1 WordPress SEO plugin

+Need some help with your search engine optimization?
 Need an SEO plugin that helps you reach for the stars?
 Yoast SEO is the original WordPress SEO plugin since 2008.
 It is the favorite tool of millions of users, ranging from the bakery around the corner to some of the most popular sites on the planet.
 With Yoast SEO, you get a solid toolset that helps you aim for that number one spot in the search results.
 Yoast: SEO for everyone.

 Yoast SEO does everything in its power to please both visitors and search engine spiders.
 How?
 Below you’ll find a small sampling of the powers of Yoast SEO: